neurogym/neurogym/docs/envs.md

 decision : constant 300

-#### Mante
+### Mante task ###

-Agent has to perform one of two different perceptual discriminations.
+Logic: Agent has to perform one of two different perceptual discriminations.
 On every trial, a contextual cue indicates which one to perform.

 Reference paper: